Answers to frequently asked questions about CloudOps Orchestration Service (OOS).

 Template execution error: Code: Forbidden.RAM, Message: User not authorized to operate on the specified resource, or this API doesn't support RAM

-Possible cause: The RAM user or RAM role does not have the permissions to access the specified resources.
+Possible cause: The RAM user or RAM role lacks permissions for the specified resources.

 Solution: Grant required permissions to the RAM user or RAM role.
-For more information, see Query the RAM policy required for template execution, Grant permissions to a RAM user, and Grant permissions to a RAM role.
+For more information, see Query the RAM policy required for template execution, Manage RAM user permissions, and Manage permissions for a RAM role.

 Temporary bandwidth upgrade error: code: InvalidAccountStatus.NotEnoughBalance message: Your account does not have enough balance